jwnigel/jwnigel/README.md

 ### Hi there 👋, my name is Nigel.
-I am an iOS dev.
+I build dope apps.